Rob Holden

-Having joined Crossrail in April 2009 however, in January 2011 Holden announced his departure from his post as Chief Executive of Crossrail.
-"It's time in my career to fulfil my ambition for a portfolio of non-executive jobs," Mr Holden, 54, told the Daily Telegraph."If I didn't make the move now, I never will.
+In January 2011 Holden announced his departure from the post of Chief Executive of Crossrail.
+"It's time in my career to fulfil my ambition for a portfolio of non-executive jobs," Holden told the Daily Telegraph."If I didn't make the move now, I never will.
 If I stayed at Crossrail until its completion, I will be 63 and that would be too late.The time is right.
 We awarded major tunneling contracts just before Christmas and now there is no doubt about the project."

-Philip Hammond, the Transport Secretary, paid tribute Mr Holden.
-"Rob has been a great champion for Crossrail during his time in charge of the project, taking it from Royal Assent to the start of construction.
+Philip Hammond, the Transport Secretary, paid tribute saying "Rob has been a great champion for Crossrail during his time in charge of the project, taking it from Royal Assent to the start of construction.
 Of course, I would have been delighted if he had committed the next eight years of his life to the project but I understand his reasons for leaving and I wish him every success in the future.

-"Thanks to Rob a robust management structure is in place which will ensure the project will continue successfully and will transform London’s transport landscape.
+Thanks to Rob a robust management structure is in place which will ensure the project will continue successfully and will transform London’s transport landscape.
 The Government is committed to Crossrail and I look forward to working closely with Rob’s successor."

 Holden is married with two children, and lives in Hertfordshire.